BlueSquare23/WriteAndRun/README.md

 # Detect and Run Arbitrary Code!

-Main Idea: Enter almost any arbitrary code into a textbox on a website and have the webapp automatically detect, run, and return the code's output!
+Main Idea: Enter almost any arbitrary code into a textbox on the website and have the webapp automatically detect, run, and return the code's output!

 ## Installation